YaoChengLab/StomaVision/TRAIN.md

 - `cfg/{custom_model}.yaml`: a YAML file defining the model structure and class number.
 - `hyp/{custom_hypterparamaters}.yaml`: a YAML file defining training hyper-parameters.

-You can use the [stomavision.yaml](data/stomavision.yaml) provided if you downloaded our [preprocessed dataset](#preprocessed-dataset), or define a new one for yourself.
+You can use the [predefined data files](data) provided if you downloaded our [preprocessed dataset](#preprocessed-dataset), or define a new one for yourself.

 > **NOTE**
 > Your probabaly don't want to change `cfg` as it defines the network architecture.
 However, remember to update the class number to meet your application.